Sanders Administration Building, Suite 204

 The Credit Elimination Policy applies to students who leave the university and desire to return after five or more calendar years.
-Such students may eliminate all or part of previously earned credits form their transcripts, in units of one semester or more.
-When a particular semester of credit is designated to be eliminated, all credits form this semester must be eliminated.
+Such students may eliminate all or part of previously earned credits from their transcripts, in units of one semester or more.
+When a particular semester of credit is designated to be eliminated, all credits from this semester must be eliminated.

 This policy requires that:

 - A request for credit elimination must be in writing

 - The dean of student and academic life must approve the request